 Buying a property prior to auction in the changed market

-Although the Sydney market has softened & auction clearance rates have dropped, most properties are still being marketed with an auction campaign.
+Although the Sydney market has softened, most properties are still being marketed with an auction campaign.
 Sales agents are convinced that this is still the best method of forcing buyers to commit to buying a property, as it sets a sense of urgency and a limited time frame for the sale.

 With this changed market many properties are now attracting on average only 1 or 2 serious buyers (whereas during the height of the market boom most properties had 5 or more).
 When the reality sets in after a week or 2 of running the auction campaign, vendors are often advised to consider selling prior to auction due to the insufficient competition required to conduct a successful auction.